Why Caravans Roll Over

 - increased or decreased (side) air pressure as a result of overtaking or being overtaken

 - road camber, which can gently push a trailer off to the side of the road.
-(Over-) compensating for road camber can send a tow vehicle and trailer sharply towards the middle of the road
+Over-compensating for this can send a tow vehicle and trailer sharply towards the middle of the road

 - adverse weather and road conditions